Economic Data Collections in the Southeast

 Coastal Fisheries Economic Survey

-Annually samples 20% of federally-permitted vessels in the south Atlantic fisheries for snapper-grouper, coastal migratory pelagics, and dolphin-wahoo, and in the Gulf of Mexico fisheries for reef fish and coastal migratory pelagics (e.g., mackerels)
+Annually samples 20 percent of federally-permitted vessels in the South Atlantic fisheries for snapper-grouper, coastal migratory pelagics, and dolphin-wahoo, and in the Gulf of America* fisheries for reef fish and coastal migratory pelagics (e.g., mackerels)

 Shrimp Fisheries Economic Survey

-Annually samples 33% of federally-permitted vessels in the Gulf of Mexico penaeid shrimp fishery and the South Atlantic penaeid and rock shrimp fisheries
+Annually samples 33 percent of federally-permitted vessels in the Gulf of America penaeid shrimp fishery and the South Atlantic penaeid and rock shrimp fisheries

 For-Hire Fishing Trip Price Data Collection

-Annually collects information on marine fishing trip prices from the websites of federally-permitted charter and head boat vessels in the Gulf of Mexico and the South Atlantic
+Annually collects information on marine fishing trip prices from the websites of federally-permitted charter and head boat vessels in the Gulf of America and the South Atlantic

 This information is used to assess trends in the financial and economic state of the fisheries, and to determine the economic and social effects of regulations and other factors affecting the Southeast shrimp fisheries.
 Individual information is confidential and only summary statistics are released to the public.